Contents

 When should I push a provider above 1.0?

-When the review topic matches a provider's historical strength and you are running voting-threshold.
-Security-adjacent reviews are the common case for boosting Grok.
-Plumbing and conventional API code are a common case for boosting OpenAI.
-Do not boost without a specific reason.
+When the review topic matches a provider's strength and you're running votingThreshold.
+Security-heavy reviews are the common case for boosting Grok.
+Plumbing and conventional API code are the common case for boosting OpenAI.
+Don't boost without a specific reason.

 Is setting a weight of 3.0 the same as running only that model?

-No. Weight 3.0 triples the provider's vote, but the panel still includes every other non-zero provider.
+No. Weight 3.0 triples the vote, but every other non-zero provider still runs.
 You still get the full debate.
 The weighting only changes how ties and thresholds resolve.
 For a single-provider review, set every other provider to 0.0.

 Do weights change how the adaptive early break behaves?

 No. The adaptive early break triggers on convergence — when spokes stop introducing new findings and positions stabilize.
-It is orthogonal to weighting.
-A heavily-weighted provider's findings still need to be argued out before the panel can converge.
+Weights don't touch it.
+A heavily-weighted provider's findings still have to be argued out before the panel can converge.

 Can I change weights between reviews?